Irene Barberis: Metasenta

 Barberis is the founding director of Metasenta an international arts research hub, supported by a number of universities including RMIT University in Melbourne and the University of the Arts, London.
 She has been director of its hubs and projects since this time.
 Her work with Metasenta has included initiating international art projects, exhibitions, publications and films.
 She founded and directed the mobile gallery, The DrawingSpace, Melbourne, an extension of her 2004 Public Arts Commission, A Kineaesthetic Experience: 10 Works which utilised dormant spaces around Frankston, Victoria.
 Metasenta is known for published and commissioned books.
 For example, Barberis, on behalf of Metasenta, commissioned a new survey of Australian drawing, Contemporary Australian Drawing #1.

 Barberis curated the large international survey exhibition Across the Gulf; Bahrain Dubai and Abu Dhabi: 22 Artists for the 2009 Arc Biennial Brisbane.
 Barberis has also concentrated on major drawing exhibitions including in 2010 Contemporary Australian Drawing#1, 35 Artists, RMIT Gallery, and Contemporary Australian Drawing #2, 84 Artists, University of the Arts London, Gallery Langford 120, 2012.
-She was international Chair of the Conference" Crossing the Line: Drawing in the Middle East", which formed a dialogue through drawing at the beginning of the Arab Spring.
-Crossing the Line: Drawing in the Middle East2 Conference was held in Dubai in September 2014 in which Barberis was the initiator and International Chair.
+She was international xhair of the xonference "Crossing the Line: Drawing in the Middle East", which formed a dialogue through drawing at the beginning of the Arab Spring.
+Crossing the Line: Drawing in the Middle East2 Conference was held in Dubai in September 2014 in which Barberis was the initiator and international chair.
 Contemporary Australian Drawing #4 was held in September 2013 at the New York Studio School and included 94 Australian Artists.
-A number of Barberis' initiatives and philosophies on Drawing through the university systems, Galleries and Drawing Centres is documented in the June Issue of the Australian Journal, Imprint, The Good Drawing, University of the Arts London, 2012 and "The Drawn Word; even if I write my name I am drawing", 2014.
+A number of Barberis' initiatives and philosophies on drawing through the university systems, Galleries and Drawing Centres is documented in the June Issue of the Australian Journal, Imprint, The Good Drawing, University of the Arts London, 2012 and "The Drawn Word; even if I write my name I am drawing", 2014.